lbarasti/simple_oauth/README.md

 Your app will then redirect the user to a provider-owned login screen - `TumblrAPI.authenticate_url(request_token)` in this example - where they can authorize your app to issue requests on their behalf.

 #### Upgrading to an OAuth Access Token
-After the sign-in, the user is redirected to your app via a whitelisted callback URL.
+After the sign-in, the user is redirected to your app via a white-listed callback URL.
 With the parameters included in the request, your app can now upgrade the request token to an access one.
 ```crystal
 access_token = consumer.upgrade_token(request_token, verifier)
 ```